zonkotwo2/Machine-Learning-in-Optical-Healthcare/README.md

 ## Aims
 • Literature review of laser speckle imaging.
 • Retrieve the human brain signal from the raw speckle data.
 • Build AI models based on the processed data to distinguish two different brain states.
 • Try different data processing techniques and machine learning classifiers.

 ## Objectives
 • Examine different studies to see the gap for my experiment.
-• Examine the terms around ‘Artificial Intelligence’
-, specifically ones pertinent to this study.
+• Examine the terms around ‘Artificial Intelligence’, specifically ones pertinent to this study.
 • Process data with optical flow, cross-correlation and contrast correlation with detailed mathematics behind each of these systems.
 • Use processed data on various machine learning algorithms.
 • Detail the effectiveness of each combination of data processing technique and machine learning algorithm.
 • Detailing technique(s) for Cerebral Blood Flow detection.

 ## Contents